 How Often to Mow?

-It is not recommended to set a specific schedule for how often to mow your lawn.
-Instead, homeowners should pay attention to the growing conditions and resulting height of the grass before determining when or how often to mow.
-For example, if your area has had more rain one week, then the grass will grow taller more quickly, needing to be mown sooner than if there had been no rain.
+Rather than setting a specific mowing schedule, homeowners should pay attention to the growing conditions and resulting height of the grass before determining when or how often to mow.
+For example, if your area has had rain one week, then the grass will grow taller more quickly, needing to be mown sooner than if there had been no rain.

 The ideal height of your lawn varies throughout the growing season and also depends on growing conditions.
 In general, you should never mow more than one-third of the total grass blade length during a single cutting of the grass.